duncan-bayne/andelys/README.md

 A replacement for the World Wide Web.
 Simple, reliable, programmable, fast, and secure.

+Documentation for development and use can be found in the [andelys wiki](https://github.com/duncan-bayne/andelys/wiki).

 ## licence

 andelys is licensed under the [GNU Lesser General Public License 2.1](https://www.gnu.org/licenses/lgpl-2.1.html).